Climb Matterhorn

 Aiguille du Tour – Table ridge

-On the 5th day, we drive from Chamonix to Zermatt.
-We take the lifts from the valley and walk to the Hornli hut.
+We drive from Chamonix to Täsch.
+From here, we take a short train ride to Zermatt.
+We take lifts from the Zermatt valley to Schwarzsee and walk to the Hornli hut.
+3h.

-If all goes according to plan, we will reach the summit around 3.5-4 hours after leaving the hut.
-The route down goes by the same itinerary used for the ascent, with several rappels down the steep parts we climbed in the early morning.
+We should be able to reach the summit around 3.5-4.5 hours after leaving the hut.
+The descent follows the same itinerary as the ascent, with several rappels and lowers down the steep parts we climbed in the early morning.

 We enjoy a rösti and a beer at the hut before returning to Chamonix.